What to Wear at an Indian Wedding

-You’ve been invited to an Indian wedding.
-You are so excited your socks knocked off and you can barely think about what to wear.
+You've been invited to an Indian wedding.
+You are so excited your socks are knocked off, and you can barely think about what to wear.

 Maybe the pink A-cut spring dress I saw at the store?